Dennis Moore (actor): Career

-Moore began appearing in short subjects and low-budget feature films in the 1930s under the name Denny Meadows and enjoyed greater recognition and employment after he changed his professional name to Dennis Moore.
+Moore began appearing in short subjects and low-budget feature films in the 1930s under the name Denny Meadows.
+His first leading role, as Meadows, was in the half-hour featurette The West on Parade (1934), one of Bernard B. Ray's low-budget "Bud 'n' Ben" shorts that featured Ben Corbett as Ben opposite various cowboys as Bud.

+Warner Bros. saw possibilities in the young actor and signed him to a contract in 1936, as well as changing his professional name to Dennis Moore.
+His early roles were prominent (in Down the Stretch and Here Comes Carter) but the rest of his Warner tenure was uneventful, as he played incidental, uncredited roles for the rest of his one-year contract.
+He returned to the smaller studios and found supporting roles in minor features.
+He did have a leading role in a western featurette filmed in Cinecolor, The Man from Tascosa (1939).
+This was an experimental, half-hour short produced by the Cinecolor company itself, to demonstrate its color process as a feasible alternative to Technicolor.
+The Man from Tascosa received more exposure in 1944, when Warner Bros. reprinted it in Cinecolor, edited it down to 20 minutes, and retitled it Wells Fargo Days.

-His dark looks and solemn demeanor kept him working steadily as an all-purpose utility player, in both heroic and villainous roles.
+Moore's dark looks and solemn demeanor kept him working steadily as an all-purpose utility player, in both heroic and villainous roles.
 Moore became a familiar face in Westerns, but never became a major star.
 In 1942, he co-starred for six films in PRC's Lone Rider series, beginning with The Lone Rider and the Bandit and ending with Overland Stagecoach.

+Moore played leads or second leads in serials, and holds the distinction of having appeared in the last serials ever produced by Universal Pictures (in 1946) and Columbia Pictures (in 1956).
+In 1956 he played a villainous role in the Bowery Boys comedy Hot Shots.

+Television

-He also appeared on television in the syndicated The Range Rider, with Jock Mahoney and Dick Jones, in the 1955 CBS series Brave Eagle with Keith Larsen, and in the 1956 episode "Panhandle" of the CBS series Tales of the Texas Rangers, with Willard Parker and Harry Lauter.
+Dennis Moore also appeared on television in the syndicated The Range Rider, with Jock Mahoney and Dick Jones, in the 1955 CBS series Brave Eagle with Keith Larsen, and in the 1956 episode "Panhandle" of the CBS series Tales of the Texas Rangers, with Willard Parker and Harry Lauter.

 He was cast as Mr. Finley in "The Gold Watch" and as Jeb in "A Permanent Juliet" on the NBC Western series Buckskin, starring Tom Nolan, Sally Brophy, and Mike Road.
 He was cast as Walker in the 1958 episode "Three Wanted Men" of the syndicated Western series Frontier Doctor, starring Rex Allen.
 At this time, he also made multiple appearances on Richard Carlson's syndicated Western series Mackenzie's Raiders.